certeu/morio/docs/docs/guides/contributors/docs/readme.md

 #### Get to the point

-Say what you need to say.
-No more.
-No less.
+Say what you need to say -- no more, no less.
 Make your text as short as possible; your documentation will be better this way.

 #### Use meaningful hyperlinks